Roman19933/file-manager-editorJs/README.md

 # File Manager To EditorJs

-This file manager works with files and photos.
+This file manager works with files and photos and audio.

 ## Installation